0xAX/linux-insides/Misc/how_kernel_compiled.md

 export srctree objtree VPATH
 ```

-That tells to `Makefile` that source tree of the Linux kernel will be in the current directory where `make` command was executed.
-After this we set `objtree` and other variables to this directory and export these variables.
-The next step is the getting value for the `SUBARCH` variable that will represent what the underlying architecture is:
+That tells to `Makefile` that the kernel source tree will be in the current directory where `make` was executed.
+We then set `objtree` and other variables to this directory and export them.
+The next step is the getting value for the `SUBARCH` variable that represents what the underlying architecture is:

 ```Makefile
 SUBARCH := $(shell uname -m | sed -e s/i.86/x86/ -e s/x86_64/x86/ \